 As of one of Mr. Tsutomu Ohshima's first American-trained black belts in Shotokan karate, Caylor Adkins is known as a pioneer in karate and has become legendary to the world of martial arts.

-Caylor Adkins began practicing judo in 1957 when he witnessed the first official demonstration of karate to the American public gave by Mr. Tsutomu Ohshima at the 1957 Nisei Week Exhibition and Tournament.
+Caylor Adkins began practicing judo in 1957 when he witnessed the first official demonstration of karate to the American public given by Mr. Tsutomu Ohshima at the 1957 Nisei Week Exhibition and Tournament.
 Mr. Adkins started karate practice in October 1957 and under the direction of Mr. Ohshima he was one of six members to be awarded the rank of shodan (first degree black belt) in 1959 at the first dan test in SKA.

 During his early Shotokan karate training, Mr. Adkins attended California State University, Long Beach in 1961 and formed the school’s first karate club.
 CSULB Shotokan Karate Club became the second university karate club to be established in the United States.
 However, the club dissolved in one semester.
 That same year, Caylor traveled to Japan to study karate at Waseda University and upon his return he open his Long Beach dojo with John Ogden's Judo dojo.
 In 1968, Caylor came back to CSULB, along with Don DePree, and re-established the karate club.